JvanKatwijk/qt-dab/README.md

 Of course, the parity bits used by the RS decoding may contain bit errors themselves, which mot likely lead to CRC errors, the second indicator shows the amount of CRC errors detected after thecorrection by the RS decoding.

 The third indicator tells the percentage of the AAC (or MP2) data that was found to be OK.

-If - for whatever reason - the audio frames in the selected audio service could not be translated into PCM data, NULL values are inserted to ensure that the demands of the outputrate are met.
+The "scope" at the bottom shows the spectrum of the audio.

 ![6.8](/res/read_me/spectrum-scope.png)